 in Spanish to English and in August 2018, I was notified that I passed (there was a 17% passing rate this year among those who took translation certification exams in all language combinations across Canada!) and am henceforth eligible to carry the title of Certified Translator

 In June 2018, I attended the AGM of the STIBC and was voted in as a member of the Society's Financial Committee.
-In September 2018, I co-presented an orientation workshop for new Associate Members and newly Certified Members of the STIBC.
-I also contributed an article called “Now that I'm a STIBC Associate Member, How do I Get Work?” to the STIBC Voice
+In September, I contributed an article called “Now that I'm a STIBC Associate Member, How do I Get Work?” to the STIBC Voice

 , a quarterly newsletter of the Association.
 On the strength of that article, I was asked to co-present orientation workshops for new Associate Members and newly Certified Members of the STIBC in both September and November.

 In October 2018, I completed two more certificates as part of the Provincial Health Services Authority LearningHub: “IPACE for Interpreters” and “Medical Assistance in Dying (MAiD) for Assessors and Prescribers.”
 In addition, I attended the American Translators Association (ATA) annual conference in New Orleans, USA (which represented another opportunity to network with international colleagues in the translation and interpreting professions) and wrote the ATA certification exams.